slidewiki/slidewiki-cli/README.md

 Options:
-  --source       url of the deck service to copy from --target       url of the deck service to copy to --email        email of the registered account that will own the deck copy --password     password for account authentication --help         Show help
+  --source       url of the deck service to copy from --target       url of the deck service to copy to --filesource   url of the file service to copy from --filetarget   url of the file service to copy to --email        email of the registered account that will own the deck copy --password     password for account authentication --help         Show help